 Another factor that can impact the decision between a Traditional and Roth IRA is the amount of earnings you anticipate.
 If you have a short time horizon, or tend to take lower risk with your investments, you may prefer a Traditional IRA.
 That’s because you would expect to have lower earnings, so paying tax on investment growth in retirement would be less of a burden.
 Conversely, if you have many years until retirement, or invest aggressively, you may anticipate a high amount of accumulated earnings.
 In this situation, a Roth IRA may provide a greater benefit since earnings are not taxed when you make qualified withdrawals.

-The decision between a Traditional and Roth IRA depends heavily on your current and future tax situation, and your overall financial plan.
+The decision between a Traditional and Roth IRA depends heavily on your current and future tax situation and your overall financial plan.
 Before you decide which type of account to open, discuss these factors with an experienced financial advisor.
 An advisor can help you forecast your taxes, estimate your earnings, and determine which type of account would be more advantageous in your situation.

-Plan for A Successful Retirement with Meld Financial
+Plan for a Successful Retirement with Meld Financial

 To learn more about Financial Fingerprint™ and get started today, contact us.